 David is a computer scientist, with research interests in volunteer computing, distributed systems, and real-time systems.
 He co-founded SETI@home and directed it from 1998 to 2015.
-He is the leader of the BOINC project.
+He leads the BOINC project.

 David is a rock climber, mountain climber, classical pianist, and father of Noah (born Oct.
 2005).
 Email him at davea at ssl dot berkeley dot edu.

 Jeff develops data acquisition and analysis software and oversees the systems group.

 He likes to go off line in order to backpack in the Sierra Nevada mountains.
 When in warm waters, you'll find him scuba diving.

 Matt is also a professional musician - a multi-instrumentalist composer and recording engineer that tours with rock bands and performs at weddings, conventions, etc. In spare time he's probably hiking, backpacking, or rock climbing.

 |Andrew Siemion, Project Scientist